bkenny266/djifts/readme.md

 #Next Steps
-*API for json data service
+* Look into improving GameProcessor queries with a Manager
-*Refactor the datamanager app for tighter encapsulation; should make things easier to test *Implement rigorous testing on line matching logic.
+* Refactor the datamanager app for tighter encapsulation; should make things easier to test
+* Implement rigorous testing on line matching logic.
-*Need to be particularly vigilent about confirming data being downloaded to the database is correct and implement a rollback system in the event of failure.
+* Need to be particularly vigilent about confirming data being downloaded to the database is correct and implement a rollback system in the event of failure.
-*Improve templates and site usability.
+* Improve templates and site usability.
 Need to learn more about Bootstrap and figure out how to design an appealing front-end for the website.
-*Try to improve PEP8 compliance
+* Try to improve PEP8 compliance
-*Need to implement testing structure across the board.
+* Need to implement testing structure across the board.
 Unit tests, integration tests, etc.
-*Implement a system to continuously scan the NHL games page and  download data for new games as they occur.
+* Implement a system to continuously scan the NHL games page and  download data for new games as they occur.

 #Other things to do
-*New GameManager type with a "create" function that inializes a list containing both home team and away team
+* New GameManager type with a "create" function that inializes a list containing both home team and away team